estifanosORP/simple_shell/README.md

    - Run the shell in interactive mode: `./hsh`
    - Or run the shell in non-interactive mode: example `echo "ls" | ./hsh`

-## Usage

-The simple_shell is designed to execute commands in a similar manner to sh, however with more limited functionality.
-The development of this shell is ongoing.
-The below features will be checked as they become available (see man page for complete information on usage):

 ### Features
 - [x] uses the PATH
 - [x] implements builtins